josh-abad/blackjack-6102/README.md

 * **Surrender**

    The player can give up their hand by surrendering half their bet at the beginning of each hand.

+The stats at the bottom left corner indicate the number of decks remaining, the true count, and the player's current bet.
+The player can follow [basic strategy](https://en.wikipedia.org/wiki/Blackjack#Basic_strategy) by clicking hint.
+The game finishes once the player has insufficient chips to play a hand.